 Appetite status

 The initiative eating subscale of the Chinese Preschoolers' Eating Behavior Questionnaire (CPEBQ-IE) has 7 questions that assess the active eating behaviors of preschool children.
-Reliable and valid results have been obtained in Chinese children
+The scores range from 0 to 20, with lower scores indicating greater symptom severity in the child.

 Gastrointestinal issues